PX4/PX4-user_guide/en/config/autotune.md

 #### The drone oscillates after auto-tuning

 Due to effects not included in the mathematical model such as delays, saturation, slew-rate, airframe flexibility, the loop gain can be too high.
-To fix this, reduce the `MC_[ROLL|PITCH|YAW]RATE_K` parameters by steps of 0.1 until the oscillation stops.
+To fix this, follow the same steps described in [troubleshooting](#the-drone-oscillates-when-performing-the-testing-maneuvers-prior-to-the-auto-tuning)
-If a slow oscillation appears, reduce `FW_[RPY]R_P` by steps of 0.5.

 ### FAQ

 #### What frames types are supported?

-Autotuning is enabled for multicopter, fixed wing, and VTOL vehicles.
+Autotuning is enabled for multicopter, fixed wing, and hybrid VTOL fixed wing vehicles.

 While it is not yet enabled for other frame types, in theory it an be used with any frame that uses a rate controller.